-Bitcoin was collaboratively developed by an independent community of Internet programmers without any financial backing from any government.
-Ciric Aff. ¶ 14.
-Bitcoin is the result of transparent mathematical formulas, which lack the attributes of traditional financial products or transactions.
-Ciric Aff. ¶ 15.
 Bitcoin consists of four different components: (1) a decentralized peer-to peer network (the bitcoin protocol), (2) a public transaction ledger (the blockchain), (3) a decentralized mathematical algorithm, and (4) a decentralized verification system (transaction script).
-Ciric Aff. ¶ 16.
+Ciric Aff. ¶ 19.
 Bitcoins are created through the computation of a mathematical algorithm through a process called "mining," which involves competing to find solutions to a mathematical problem while processing bitcoin transactions.
-Ciric Aff. ¶ 17.
+Ciric Aff. ¶ 19.
 Anyone in the bitcoin network may operate as a "miner" by using their computer to verify and record transactions.
-Ciric Aff. ¶ 17.
+Ciric Aff. ¶ 19.
 The bitcoin protocol includes built-in algorithms that regulate this mining function across the network.
-Ciric Aff. ¶ 18.
+Ciric Aff. ¶ 19.
 The protocol limits the total number of bitcoins that will be created.
-Ciric Aff. ¶ 18.
+Ciric Aff. ¶ 19.
 Once bitcoins are created, they are used for bartering transactions using the blockchain technology.
 Ciric Aff. ¶ 19.
 This technology relies on data "blocks," which are "a group of transactions, marked with a timestamp, and a fingerprint of the previous block."
 Ciric Aff. ¶ 19.
 A blockchain is "[a] list of validated block, each linking to its predecessor all the way to the genesis block."
 Ciric Aff. ¶ 19.
 The genesis block is "[t]he first block in the blockchain, used to initialize the cryptocurrency, and the universe of bitcoin transactions in capped at 21 million.
 Ciric Aff. ¶ 19.
 Therefore, Bitcoin is the result of transparent mathematical formulas, which lack the attributes of traditional financial products or transactions.